 First and foremost, Restaurant Beatrice is one of less than ten restaurants in the United States to successfully achieve (pending) B-Corp Certification.
 Our designation is “pending” for the simple fact that we have been open for less than a year.
 To achieve this designation, companies must undergo a rigorous assessment and grading process designed by a team of international experts who are focused on creating a more “inclusive, equitable, and regenerative economy.”
 B-Corp Certification required Restaurant Beatrice to register as a Public Benefit Company.
-We are obliged to prepare an assessment of our company’s success in meeting our public benefit objectives and the standards used to measure these benefits.
+We are obliged to produce a report of our company’s success in meeting our public benefit objectives and the standards used to measure these benefits.
 This takes time to measure, track, and report.

 No, we want you to feel comfortable.
 We are committed to our mission to welcome everyone.
-Our dining room is white-table clothed service, so it lends itself to being a tad dressier on the weekends.
+Our dining room is white-table clothed service, so it lends itself to being dressier on the weekends.
 For health code reasons, shirts and shoes are required.